Menu

 Mesothelioma Medications and Anti-cancer Drugs

-Deciding which treatment to use hinges on several factors: how far the disease has spread in the lung, chest, or heart membranes, the patient’s medical history, their personal history (including exposure to asbestos and other lung contaminants or cancer-causing carcinogens), and the patient’s current medical standing.
+Deciding which mesothelioma treatment to use hinges on several factors: how far the disease has spread in the lung, chest, or heart membranes, the patient’s medical history, personal history (including exposure to asbestos and other lung contaminants or cancer-causing carcinogens), and the patient’s current medical standing.
 Specialists perform specific tests to determine the majority of this information.

 Often, chemotherapy is paired with anti-cancer drugs for maximum effect.
 There are several different types of chemotherapy medications used to treat mesothelioma.
 Some of those include: